Jaredslocker21/massage-at-solid-gym/README.md

 	- Sign- Up here at the top has an input that is clearly labeled and the form is functional.
 Each input has an aria-label for accessability.
 	- Contact-Us closer to the bottom has an E-mail address, Phone numner an address and a map with that also links to an external larger map for precise directions.

+- __Footer__

+  - The footer contains three social media links that will open a new tab.
+  - These links create a good social presence to the public.
+  - The footer is maintained in the contact page

 ### Content

 - The content was written and composed by myself.
 Ideas and definitions were clarified in my massage therapy education.
-- color scheme is relaying a clean and open feeeling.
-Blue tones give a relaxing feeling.
+- The color scheme is relaying a clean and open feeling while the blue tones give are relaxing.
 I did not use the hot pink or pastel pink.
+Followed in accordance with [Material.io color tool](https://material.io/)
+- Fonts for the header and body were taken from [Font Awesome](https://fontawesome.com/)

 ![color scheme screen shot](/assets/images/color-scheme-resized%20.png)